Timinator2000/Algorithm-X/docs/22-2025-and-beyond/14-connect-the-colours-part-2-cont.md

     The improvement is straightforward: stop treating the bitmap as a number whose value you modify, and start treating it as a **bitset** whose bits you explicitly turn on and off.
 Operations like `OR`, `AND`, and `XOR` manipulate exactly the bits you specify, avoid carry propagation entirely, and scale cleanly even when your bitmap spans more bits than you may have ever imagined.

     The largest grids in *Connect the Colours - Part 2* are only 8×8, which fits comfortably inside a single 64-bit integer.
-Even so, switching from arithmetic to bitwise updates can **cut search times roughly in half** on some of the most time-consuming grids, simply because the operations are cheaper and more predictable.
+Even so, switching from arithmetic to bitwise updates can **cut search times roughly in half** on some of the most time-consuming grids, simply because the operations are more efficient.

     ## Using Bitwise Operations